yonkahlon/Zenject/README.md

         }
     }

 BindScope can be used in factories to temporarily configure the container in a similar way that's done in installers.
-This can be very useful when creating complex object graphs at runtime.
+This can be useful when creating complex object graphs at runtime.
 After the function returns, whatever bindings you added in the using{} block are automatically removed.
-BindScope can also be used to specify injection identifiers as well (which can be less error prone than passing extra parameters as variable arguments to IFactory)
+BindScope can also be used to specify injection identifiers as well (which can be less error prone than passing extra parameters as variable arguments to IFactory).
+Using object identifiers may be necessary for example, if the Enemy class took multiple float arguments, in which case BindScope would be necessary as well

 ## <a id="injecting-data-across-scenes"></a>Injecting data across scenes